Guardian Ad Litem Attorney in Atlanta, GA

 The court will often appoint a third party attorney to represent the child or children, known as a Guardian Ad Litem (GAL).
-This individual is usually court-appointed during a custody case or other matter where a child would need representation to make decisions in favor of the child's needs.
+This individual is usually court-appointed during a divorce and family law case, child custody case, or other matter where a child would need representation to make decisions in favor of the child's needs.

-Contact Warner Bates for answers to your questions about the role played by a GAL in the state of Georgia.
+Contact Warner Bates for answers to your questions about the role played by a guardian ad litem (GAL) in the state of Georgia.

 The GAL benefits the children through his or her ability to investigate sensitive matters more thoroughly than a court.
 At the conclusion of the investigation, the GAL offers a recommendation to the court.